 ''' Welcome to the Keyfactor Java Agent Installer.

 This installer will collect all information necessary to configure the Java Agent for use with your Keyfactor Command instance.
-You will be given the option to a pply this configuration to the local machine, or to use the configuration data to construct a Linux RPM package or Windows MSI installer for distribution within environment Please enter the following information: Username the Java Agent will connect as (format "DOMAIN\user"): Username the Java Agent will connect as (format "DOMAIN\user" KEYEXAMPIE\svc_kyfjava Password for the account that the Java Agent will connect as: Re-enter password: Hostname or address for the Keyfactor Command Agents server (e.g. "serverl.corp.local" or "192.168.0.100"): Virtual directory for the Keyfactor Command Agents service URL (default: KeyfactorAgents): Connect to Keyfactor using SSL? (default: Yes): To connect to Keyfactor Command, the Java Agent needs to trust the SSL certificate presented by the Keyfactor Command Agents server.
+You will be given the option to a pply this configuration to the local machine, or to use the configuration data to construct a Linux RPM package or Windows MSI installer for distribution within your environment.

+Flease enter the following information: Username the Java Agent will connect as (format "DOMAIN\user"): Password for the account that the Java Agent will connect as: Re-enter password: Hostname or address for the Keyfactor Command Agents server (e.g. "serverl.corp.local" or "192.168.0.100"): Virtual directory for the Keyfactor Command Agents service URL (default: KeyfactorAgents): To connect to Keyfactor Command, the Java Agent needs to trust the SSL certificate presented by the Keyfactor Command Agents server.